YYFR/starlet/README.md

 ## Credit

-I looked at previous projects I had works on to gain some inspiration.
+I looked at previous projects I had worked on to gain some inspiration.

 <https://www.w3schools.com/> was also a good tool, they also allow you to run small snippets of code to see how they would work.
 Images have been downloaded straight from google chrome.